STMicro to quit ST-Ericsson mobile chip venture

 Ericsson declined to comment on its intentions, other than saying it would work with STMicro to find a “suitable strategic solution” for ST-Ericsson and the details would be ironed out in coming negotiations.

-At 9:10 a.m.
-EDT, STMicro shares were up 3.5 percent at 5.175 euros, the biggest rise by a European blue-chip stock.
+At 1410 GMT, STMicro shares were up 3.5 percent at 5.175 euros, the biggest rise by a European blue-chip stock .FTEU3.
 Ericsson shares were 1.4 percent higher at 65.7 Swedish crowns.

 STMicro said its new strategy would focus the group on two main areas: its more profitable analog business which makes chips for motion sensors, power management and the automotive sector, as well as its digital business which makes “embedded processing solutions” for consumer electronics.